savonet/liquidsoap/doc/content/external_decoders.md

 ## Introduction

 You can use external programs in liquidsoap to decode audio files.
-The program must be able to output WAV data to its standard output (`stdout`) and, posssibly, read encoded data from its standard input.
+The program must be able to output WAV data to its standard output (`stdout`) and, possibly, read encoded data from its standard input.

 Please note that this feature is not available under Windows.